You are here

-Janet Labas Orman, Life Renewed/ Operation Not Forgotten Co-Founder, B.S., Ed., Director of Programs and Curriculum Development is the principal author of the Life Renewed Life Coaching program.
-She works with Life Renewed to develop programs and curriculum for Life Renewed, including Operation Not Forgotten.
-Additionally she does graphic design, website development, grant writing, and trains ONF Program Directors and Life Coaches.
+Board Member - Janet Labas Orman, Life Renewed/ Operation Not Forgotten - Code Blue Co-Founder, B.S., Ed., Director of Programs and Curriculum Development is the principal author of the Life Renewed Life Coaching program.
+She works with Life Renewed to develop programs and curriculum for Life Renewed, including Operation Not Forgotten and Code Blue.
+Additionally she does graphic design, website development, grant writing, and trains Program Directors and Life Coaches for Life Renewed programs.
 Janet has facilitated leadership development conferences and has given educational workshops to many professional groups.
-Janet has worked with Life Renewed for fourteen years.
-(Board Member)
+MORE ABOUT JANET ORMAN

 Just some of the billboards he painted for Hollywood postings – mostly at Tower Records on Sunset Strip – include those for: Kiki Dee, The Who, Olivia Newton John, Waylon Jennings, Dolly Parton, John Denver, James Taylor, Joe Cocker, Carly Simon, Three Dog Night, Helen Reddy, Mac Davis, Peter Frampton, and David Bowie.

 Joe is also a veteran, and philanthropist, who cares deeply about veterans and veteran issues.

 Board Adviser - Harry Wetzler, M.D., M.S.P.H.O is one of the principal authors of the Life Renewed Quality of Life Assessment Software.
 Dr. Wetzler is a board-certified occupational medicine physician with an advanced degree in public health (epidemiology).
 He is nationally recognized as an expert in medical accountability, outcomes management, and survey design.